awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-1.md

 Because the `AWSServiceRoleForAmazonSSM` service\-linked role can be used by multiple capabilities, ensure that none are using the role before attempting to delete it\.
 + **Inventory:** If you delete the service\-linked role used by the Inventory capability, then the Inventory data for tags and Resource Groups will no longer be synchronized\.
 You must clean up the resources for your service\-linked role before you can manually delete it\.
-+ **Maintenance Windows:** You can't delete the service\-linked role if any maintenance window tasks rely on the role\.
-You must first remove the service\-linked role from the tasks before you can delete the role\.
 + **Explorer:** If you delete the service\-linked role used by the Explorer capability, then the cross\-account and cross\-Region OpsData and OpsItems are no longer viewable\.

 **Note**
-If the Systems Manager service is using the role when you try to delete tags, resource groups, or maintenance window tasks, then the deletion might fail\.
+If the Systems Manager service is using the role when you try to delete tags or resource groups, then the deletion might fail\.
 If that happens, wait for a few minutes and try the operation again\.

 **To delete Systems Manager resources used by the `AWSServiceRoleForAmazonSSM`**